 - Strain the juice from the meat of the pineapple

 - Measure one cup of juice for the curd

 The pineapple curd is best made a day ahead of time.
 In fact, I even like this whole Hummingbird cake better on the second day when the flavor has settled a bit.
 To store the cake, if you make it ahead of time, just make sure you cover it well and store it in the fridge overnight.

 Cake Video: Assembly

+Make sure to check that if you poke a toothpick in that the center comes out clean!
 Love cream cheese frosting, here’s a few more delicious cakes calling your name!